Speech analytics is a concept that helps business leaders know their audience better and deliver a great customer experience.

 Speech analytics helps call centers monitor and evaluate the quality of customer interactions.

-It can automatically transcribe calls, identify keywords, and analyze tone and sentiment.
+It can automatically transcribe calls, identify keywords, and analyze tone and sentiments.
 This enables supervisors to identify areas where agents excel and where they need improvement.

 By evaluating calls, call center managers can provide targeted training and coaching to improve customer service.